degatchi/Blockchain-Alpha/readme.md

 My policy is that everything stays private by default unless I have some reason to make it public.
 I don't have a good reason to de-anonymize myself right now so I don't.

-Q) What activities were the most productive for you to gain a deep understanding of lower-level ethereum concepts?
+Q) What activities were the most productive for you to gain a deep understanding of lower-level ethereum concepts? <br />
 A) Always be curious and don't be afraid to dig deep into concepts.
 Have you ever wondered how a mapping is implemented, and why do we assume collisions are impossible?
 What's the difference between calling a regular function and a view function, and how does the EVM enforce that?
 There's plenty of questions that are waiting to be asked about Solidity and Ethereum that most people just take for granted, and the answers to those questions will require you to explore the EVM.
 There's no better way to learn about low-level concepts than this imo

-Q) How much code do you write on a weekly basis vs read?
+Q) How much code do you write on a weekly basis vs read? <br />
 A) I split about 50/50 right now because I'm working on some tooling, but sometimes I might go weeks without writing any code at all

-Q) How did you get to where you are now?
+Q) How did you get to where you are now? <br />
 A) I started with smart contract security by reading blogs about common vulnerabilities just to get myself up to speed, and then slowly worked my way down the stack as I felt more and more comfortable about what I knew.
 Jumping right into the EVM seems like a great way to burn yourself out if you're not prepared for it

-Q) What is your tooling like?
+Q) What is your tooling like? <br />
 A) My tooling is very simple.

 Browsing source code: